 Support for the study of religion at Harvard has had a long and important history.
 Almost three-fourths of the 400 volumes that John Harvard gave to the College in 1638 were theological in nature.
 Books on religion continued to make up a third to a half of the college’s holdings for the next two centuries.
 After the Divinity School was established in 1816, duplicates from the College Library were combined with new purchases to form the beginnings of a specialized library for the school.
 This collection was moved into Divinity Hall upon the latter’s completion in 1826.

-Although the collection totaled only about 3,500 books by 1852, it grew quickly after that, due largely to gifts by faculty and alumni (especially Francis Parkman, Convers Francis, Jared Sparks, James Walker, and Thomas Hill) and by the purchase of 4,000 books from the library of Prof. G. C. F. Lücke of Göttingen, made possible by a gift from Col. Benjamin Loring.
-By 1870 the library held 16,000 volumes but was managed only by students and recent graduates and was open for only two hours a day.
-In 1887 the Divinity Library finally received a home of its own in a new fire-safe building constructed next to Divinity Hall.
+The collection grew quickly in those early years, due largely to gifts by faculty and alumni (especially Francis Parkman, Convers Francis, Jared Sparks, James Walker, and Thomas Hill) and to the purchase of the library of Prof. G. C. F. Lücke of Göttingen (made possible by a gift from Col. Benjamin Loring).
+In 1887 the Divinity Library received a home of its own in a new fire-safe building constructed next to Divinity Hall.

-By 1910 the book collection of the Divinity School Library had grown to around 40,000 volumes.
-That year Harvard Divinity School and Andover Theological Seminary formed a partnership and agreed to house their collections together in a common library.
-Housed in the new Andover Hall, built by Andover Seminary on Francis Avenue in 1911, the Andover-Harvard Theological Library boasted a combined collection of around 100,000 books, not counting extensive pamphlet collections.
-When the educational partnership of the schools was dissolved in 1926, HDS acquired Andover Hall, and Andover Seminary's deposits remained in the library under the terms of a continuing agreement.
+In 1910 Harvard Divinity School and Andover Theological Seminary formed a partnership and agreed to combine their collections in a common library.
+Housed in the new Andover Hall, which was built by Andover Seminary on Francis Avenue in 1911, it became the Andover-Harvard Theological Library.
+When the Harvard-Andover educational partnership was dissolved in 1926, HDS acquired Andover Hall, and Andover Seminary's deposits remained in the library under the terms of a continuing agreement.